Alarms | Online Help |Qntrl

 3. Consistent System Health: Monitoring CPU usage, memory utilization, disk usage, and job success ensures these critical attributes stay within acceptable limits, promoting consistent system health and optimal performance.

-Create and Configure an Alarm
+Create an Alarm

 To create a new Alarm:

-1. Fill in the New Alarm details:
+3. Fill in the configuration details:

-1. Alarm Name: Give a name for the Alarm.
+1. Alarm Name: Name of the alarm.

 2. Description: Specify the purpose of the alarm for future reference.